delphidabbler/codesnip/Docs/ReadMe.txt

 Each user can configure compilers differently.

-Delphi XE2, XE3 and XE4 may need to be configured to search for required units in the correct namespaces.
+Delphi XE2 to XE5 may need to be configured to search for required units in the correct namespaces.
 This is explaned in the Add/Edit Snippet Dialogue Box help topic and in the FAQ at http://delphidabbler.com/url/codesnip-and-xe2.

 Registration